Curriculum & Courses

 MPHY 5177 - Radiation Therapy Physics Lab: Radiation Physics Basics, 3.0 cr - Yoichi Watanabe

 This course provides students hands-on experience with hardware and software used in radiation therapy clinic for physics measurements.
 After this laboratory class, the students are expected to have a deeper understanding of the topics covered by the didactic courses: MPHY 5160, 5170 and 5173.

 Offered in the Spring.

-MPHY 5178 - Introduction to Magnetic Resonance Imaging, 3.0 cr - Patrick Bolan
+MPHY 5178 - Physical Principles of Magnetic Resonance Imaging, 3.0 cr - Patrick Bolan

 This is a graduate/undergraduate senior level course that teaches the principles of nuclear magnetic resonance imaging (MRI) as used in biomedical research and clinical radiology.
 Students will learn about nuclear spin, radiofrequency pulses, spatial encoding, digital signal acquisition and processing, image reconstruction, image contrast, and advanced pulse sequences.
 Several advanced topics in MR imaging research will also be covered (e.g., fMRI, diffusion imaging, MR spectroscopy).
 Several laboratory experiences will introduce the students to the operation of an MRI scanner and familiarize them with the system components.
 MATLAB will be used throughout the course for simulating MR physics, reconstructing image data, and simulation of MRI system control.

 Text: Magnetic Resonance Imaging: Physical Principles and Sequence Design, 2nd edition), R.W.
 Brown, Y-C N. Cheng, E.M.
 Haacke, M.R.
 Thompson, and R. Venkatesan.

 MPHY 8147 - Advanced Physics of Magnetic Resonance Imaging (MRI), 3.0 cr - Gregory Metzger